Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

 \textbf{2) Iterative Extraction and Reflection.} This component uses the attacker-side LLM to process the new answer.
 To reduce missing edges caused by conservative extraction, we adopt a multi-round extraction–reflection procedure.
 As shown in Fig.~\ref{fig:kg-constructor}, each answer is first processed by an ``extraction'' pass, and then reprocessed through a ``reflection'' pass that revisits the same content with awareness of previously omitted facts.
 This reflection loop enables the LLM to infer implicitly expressed relations and produce additional triples, forming a more comprehensive knowledge subgraph $\Delta\mathcal{G}_t$.

-\textbf{3) Incremental Graph Update and Semantic Merging.} After obtaining the new knowledge subgraph~$\Delta\mathcal{G}_t$, it is incrementally integrated with the existing graph~$\mathcal{G}_{t-1}$ to form the updated graph~$\mathcal{G}_{t}$.
+\textbf{3) Incremental Graph Update and Semantic Merging.} We finally update the global graph by merging $\Delta \mathcal{G}_t$ into $\mathcal{G}_{t-1}$ with a lightweight attacker-side operation.
 This integration is implemented as a lightweight merging operation without rebuilding graph from scratch.
-To ensure that the graph structure reflects genuine semantic expansion rather than redundant surface-level variations, we perform a semantic merging stage offline.
+To ensure that the graph structure reflects genuine semantic expansion rather than redundant surface-level variations, we perform a semantic merging stage.
 All entity mentions and relation phrases are encoded into a shared embedding space using a pre-trained encoder.
 Node or edge pairs whose cosine similarity exceeds a threshold~$\tau$ are automatically identified and merged.

-This joint reconciliation of entities and relations consolidates semantically equivalent concepts, normalizes synonymy across updates, and maintains a compact yet expressive knowledge graph.
-This provides a stable basis for CMG estimation and planing space for {Strategy Scheduler} (Sec.~\ref{sec:design-sched}).
+This normalization consolidates synonymous mentions across rounds, keeps $\mathcal{G}_t$ compact and stable for CMG estimation and planning space for {Strategy Scheduler}~(Sec.~\ref{sec:design-sched}).